Successful projects have many fathers. Unsuccessful projects are orphans.

 Last Update:

 You have to imagine this.
-Alesa Vaic was making a new kind of 300B, while you could buy only two other types.
-One was the Shuguang China 300B, sold under self invented brand names by most dealers.
+Alesa Vaic was making a new kind of 300B, at a time where you could buy only two other types.
+Only two!
+One was the Shuguang China 300B, sold under fantasy brand names by most dealers.
 The other was Western Electric 300B and the Cetron 300B which are clones of each other.
 That was all there was to buy.
-So Alesa picked his nose into an interesting market, and....he was the only one.
-We have to say it: He was the true pioneer of tube re building.
+So Alesa picked his nose into an interesting market.

-<>Alesa's problem was at that time, there was no internet.
+Alesa's problem was at that time, there was no internet.
 Nobody missed it, as we didn't know.
 Yet, when you have no sales platform, you can do no business.
 To get in touch with people, he was advertising in those "free add" newspapers, that published Europe wide.
 You could advertise in there for free, and readers have to pay a normal price as for a newspaper.
-You could buy them at every gas station or railway station.
-I sometimes bought one, called "flee market".
+You could buy them only at gas stations or railway stations.
+I sometimes bought such a magazine, called "flea market".
 Given there was no internet, it was the only way to look over the border.
 Only like this you could see what people in Russia have for sale, and what people in Sweden are looking for.
 Under "electronics", Alesa was offering: "300B Electron tubes.
 Factory sales.
 Vaic-Valve", and his phone number.
 So I called him, and he told me about the problems of being isolated behind the iron curtain.
+He was looking for a business partner in the West.
 We didn't get anything going, but one year later, I read an advertisement of Dr. Kron. offering Vaic-Valve tubes.
-I responded to that, and out came the story that he joined up with Alesa.
-Then, I didn't follow up anymore on it.
+I responded to that, and Mr. Kron send me a flyer on gold colored paper, about his partnership with Alesa.
+Then, again I didn't follow up anymore on it.

-In the factory, I met the person that was his Mentor during his university days.
-Alesa hired him as production manager.
-In the factory things were technically and somehow it was managed all right, at least it looked that way to me optically.
-To use the words of the legendary Steve Jobs here: AVVT was like sinking ship, with a hole in the bottom, leaking water, and Alesa's job as a manager was to point the ship in the right direction.
-It was just that what I saw here.
-I had this feeling to preserve what we can, survive with that, and grow incremental from there.
-So no quantum leaps.
-One of those things to do, was a clean divorce from Audio Note, in a way we all could agree upon now, and later.
+In his factory, I met the person that was his Mentor during his university days.
+Alesa hired him as production specialist.
+In the factory things technically were managed well, at least it looked that way to me optically.
+It was just financially a mess.
+To use the words of the legendary Steve Jobs here: AVVT was like sinking ship, with a hole in the bottom, leaking water, and Alesa's job as a captain was to point the ship in the right direction.
+It was just that what I saw there.
+I had this feeling to preserve what we need, survive with that, and let the rest of the ship sink.
+One of those things to do, was a clean divorce from Audio Note, in a way we all could agree upon now, and also later.
+I really wanted to prevent any mud throwing.
 In January 1998, together with his Mentor, Agatha and Alesa and myself, the four of us went to Brighton in the UK, to visit Peter Mason and his wife, of Audio Note.
-There was some sentiment, as Alesa's Mentor was in Brighton before, as a member of the Czech national ice hockey team, in the communist days.
-By then, playing against the Brighton Tigers, and now seeing this small town again, probably for the last time.
-It was a bit naive of Alesa, to bring the last tube lot he made for Audio Note, and it filled almost the entire back of his station car.
-He said there is they were obliged to take them, because he has a contract, and they must pay in cash.
-He really thought they had to do so.
-Too bad they didn't take those tubes, but ok we were allowed to sell those, even with the Audio Note brand on it.
-(Which couldn't be removed off the glass).
+Peter Qvertrup could not attend the meeting.

 souvenir :)